 The medieval castle was primarily a military fortification that doubled as the lord’s residence.
 Consequently, military affairs were of utmost importance within a medieval castle.
 The lord of the castle typically employed a sizable number of military troops.

 The most notable among these were the knights whom the lord employed, trained, and prepared for battlefield combat on horseback.
 These knights would then accompany their lord whenever the lord fought in a battle.

 Next came esquires who were young boys of noble origins.
 The esquires accompanied the knights and served as their apprentices.
 Finally, the lord also employed a number of employees to man the gates of the castle and to serve as the guardians at the entrances.
 A large number of persons in the employ of the castle were concerned with such military duty.

 The castle would furnish weapons, training, food, and other perks for such personnel in return for their duty.

 While a medieval castle employed a large number of employees, some of the most important apart from military personnel included the steward, the chamberlain, the constable, the marshal, the master of the wardrobe, the huntsman, and the cook.
 The Steward was tasked with overlooking the body of servants engaged in household affairs and essentially served as their head.

 The Constable looked after the horses and the pages and was concerned with the upkeep of the stables.

 The Master of the wardrobe directly maintained the lord’s dresses and helped prepare them for daily use.

 In larger castles, dedicated servants were also employed for hunting.
 The most notable employee in this regard was the huntsman who was usually of noble origins and was highly esteemed by the lord.

-While most servants usually came of peasant origins, positions of importance were usually given to persons of noble or gentry origins.
+While most servants usually came from peasant origins, positions of importance were usually given to persons of noble or gentry origins.
 Smaller castles usually had limited staff, numbering a few dozen employees.
 More significant and large castles often employed hundreds of employees and were fairly bustling affairs.